orenlab/pytmbot/README.md

 ## 🚀 About Me

-I am a novice Python developer.
-This is my first publicly available project in this great programming language.
+I am a novice Python developer, and this is my first publicly available project in Python.

 ## 📜 License